 At a little before seven am yesterday morning, police and military stormed the two sit-ins where supporters of ousted Muslim Brotherhood President Mohamed Morsi have been encamped for the last six weeks.
 Several times in the last few weeks the military-appointed government has announced its intention to break up the sit-ins, so what happened yesterday was not wholly unexpectedly.

 I am back in Cairo after some time out of the country, and there is a lot going on.
 Here are some notes from the last fews weeks in reverse chronological order.
-The older ones date back to mid-July, before I left.

 It is the Friday of, as they say in Arabic, "Zahf."